 Category A Category B Category C Category D Category E Taskforce and specialist Specialist policy Policy and program High level service High volume service development delivery delivery Program delivery Case management Regular and less complex tasks Benchmark number of Benchmark number of Benchmark number of Benchmark number of Benchmark number of direct reports: direct reports: direct reports: direct reports: direct reports: 0-3 3-7 5-9 6-9 8-15+ High level of influence in High level subject Distinct area of Tailored approaches High volume of area of specialisation, matter expertise. expertise with a level to delivery of routine and repetitive including senior Decisions have of specialisation. outcomes. tasks. specialist roles. significant risk, Broad policy advice High to medium Tasks easily grouped.
-Work is ambiguous, including reputational across multiple areas complexity.
-Boundaries and highly complex and risk. within the same Low number of frameworks for decisions have High level of sphere of influence. routine application business processes significant risk, including judgement and Requirement to shape (one offs). and decision making reputational risk. discretion. policy and develop are clearly defined Can be accountable for llich dooroo of methodologies.
-Broad range of work and well tested. directing or coordinating High degree of Deenensible for and interactions. the efforts of employees representation and stakeholder Responsible for promulgation of Fluid priorities and Processes are simple and replicated across outside the direct engagement. policy and revisions. objectives. multiple situations. reporting structure.
-Regular stakeholder Taskforces operate with There may be High level of engagement, largely Work is determined considerable autonomy moderate degrees of innovation. within established with minimal to quickly address ministerial Design and delivery of networks. interaction required. complex and pressing engagement and/or complex programs.
-High level of needs. external scrutiny such There may be some technology supports Cubetontial as audit and ministerial work processing.
-Substantial parliamentary engagement and/or representation and new/complex processes. external scrutiny such stakeholder as audit and engagement. parliamentary processes.
+Work is ambiguous, including reputational across multiple areas complexity. highly complex and risk. within the same Boundaries and decisions have sphere of influence.
+Low number of frameworks for significant risk, including High level of routine application business processes reputational risk. judgement and Requirement to shape (one offs). and decision making discretion. policy and develop Broad range of work are clearly defined Can be accountable for High degree of methodologies. and interactions. and well tested. directing or coordinating representation and Responsible for Fluid priorities and Processes are simple the efforts of employees stakeholder promulgation of objectives. and replicated across outside the direct engagement. policy and revisions. - multiple situations. reporting structure.
+There may be High level of Regular stakeholder Work is determined Taskforces operate with moderate degrees of innovation. engagement, largely with minimal considerable autonomy ministerial within established interaction required. to quickly address engagement and/or Design and delivery of networks. complex and pressing external scrutiny such complex programs.
+High level of needs. as audit and There may be some technology supports Substantial parliamentary ministerial work processing. representation and processes. engagement and/or new/complex · external scrutiny such stakeholder as audit and engagement. parliamentary processes.
 There may be high degrees of ministerial engagement and/or external scrutiny such as audit and parliamentary processes.